Thomas-Beraud/Doctorat_INRS/Doctorat_INRS/README.md

 # Doctorat_INRS

-This repo contains incoming development of my PhD
+This repo contains the developments of my PhD

 - Ensemble Assimilation Method applied to environnemental and hydrogeological studies